seanocali/Tilted/README.md

-# NO RELEASES AVAILABLE JUST YET
-If you somehow stumbled across this by accident, I am currently writing the readme ahead of actual builds being available.
-If this paragraph is here then there's nothing to see on the repo right now.
-Sorry come back soon.

 # TILTED

 The **Tilted** application suite is an arcade-style gaming front-end system, library management solution, and media server for emulators and PC games.
 Tilted offers an unprecedented level of user convenience never before seen in other front-ends, while at the same time providing the most powerful features and remaining fully customizable.